Mostafadars/CODSOFT/README.md

 # CODSOFT
-This is CodeSoft Data Science Internship
+This is CodeSoft Data Science Internship reposotriy